uber/hermetic_cc_toolchain/README.md

 workaround is applied for `x86_64`, but not for aarch64.
 The same workaround may apply to aarch64, but the author didn't find a need to test it (yet).

+In September 2022 the severity has been bumped to Medium, because glibc header updates cause a lot of churn when upgrading the SDK, when it shouldn't cause any at all.

+Feel free to track [Universal headers][universal-headers] project for a fix.

 # Closed Upstream Issues

+- [ziglang/zig #12317 Possibility to disable caching for user](https://github.com/ziglang/zig/issues/12317) (CLOSED, thanks andrewrk and motiejus)
 - [golang/go #52690 Go linker does not put libc onto the linker line](https://github.com/golang/go/issues/52690) (CLOSED, thanks andrewrk and motiejus)
 - [ziglang/zig #10386 zig cc regression in 0.9.0](https://github.com/ziglang/zig/issues/10386) (CLOSED, thanks Xavier)
 - [ziglang/zig #10312 macho: fail if requested -framework is not found](https://github.com/ziglang/zig/pull/10312) (CLOSED, thanks kubkon)